-Archaeologists and Anthropologists are learning more and more about the different periods that comprise the Quaternary Period.
+Archaeologists and anthropologists are learning more and more about the different periods that comprise the Quaternary Period.

 Pleistocene Period: It's Debatable

-Some websites, books, and reports now state that it spanned 10,000 years ago, others start at 16,000 years.
+Some websites, books and reports now state that it spanned 10,000 years ago; others start at 16,000 years.
 So why so much confusion?

 A Mammoth Debate!

-Recent cloning attempts have brought woolly mammoth cells back to life!
+Moreover, recent cloning attempts have brought woolly mammoth cells back to life!

 Paleo Indians: What, Who, When Were They?

-The Archaeological community is still in debate on timeframes.
+The archaeological community is still in debate on timeframes.
 They range from 16,500–40,000 years ago.
 (Remember this would still be the Pleistocene period epoch.)

-Why There Are So Many Debatable Dates on Indigenous Sites
+Why There Are So Many Debatable Dates on Indigenous Sites?

 Some archaeologists do not have the time or resources to come to sites and do peer reviews or documentation of such sites that relatively little is known about.
-Some are over worked or spending time on other areas of study.
+Some are overworked or are spending time on other areas of study.
 Some demand large sums just to look at something so important and crucial to history.
 It is unsettling to me that little interest seems to be in this period when there is still much debate.

-In itself indigenous people's clues are difficult in the fact that much evidence has been destroyed over time by natural decomposition.
+Indigenous people's clues are difficult in the fact that much evidence has been destroyed over time by natural decomposition.
 If you think about people who would be living 10,000 or 16,000 years ago, they would not have artifacts on them that would last so long without decomposing.